A Skilled and Experienced

-If you have been diagnosed with breast cancer, or have a high risk of being diagnosed and are considering a mastectomy, request a consultation with Dr. Chang using our online form.
-Or call us at
+If you have been diagnosed with breast cancer, or have a high risk of being diagnosed and are considering a mastectomy, it’s worth a consultation with Dr. Chang.
+Request a consultation or call us at (410) 740-9330 to schedule an appointment with him.

 “As a young woman who was diagnosed with breast cancer and had to face bilateral mastectomy which is life-changing, having a doctor that understood me and my situation made it less scary and my anxiety was put to rest. … I feel very blessed to have him on my team.”